wce-codepals/challenges_how_to_solve_it_by_computer/README.md

 2. There's NO PARTICIPATION FEES for these challenges, you just need to be able to access this repository and start participating.

 # I'm not a college student, how can I be part of this?
-1. This is completely non-profit initiative.
+1. This is a completely non-profit initiative.
-2. A bunch of change agents want students to learn and grow, for this sole pupose these change agents are ready to devote time and money.
+2. A bunch of change agents want students to learn and grow; for this sole purpose the change agents are ready to devote time and money.
-3. You can be part of this as a volunteer.
+3. You can also be part of this as a volunteer.
 Following are some of the tasks that volunteers can take up.
 - Challenge creation.
 - Grading of solutions submitted.